Apply for a Mini-Grant

 All applicants will be notified of their application status whether or not the project is chosen for funding.

 - Review the application questions.
 You may want to write out your responses in a Word document or other text editor, then paste them into the appropriate fields in the online application.
+The Google Form will NOT save any content if not completed within the session.
+We recommend submitting all answers at once to avoid any inconveniences or deletions of answers.

 - We are happy to answer your questions, however, in order to keep the application process unbiased, we can’t help you develop your project or plans.
 If your project is selected, we are happy to offer our expertise to help you refine your plans.